billvanyo-zz/tree_printer/README.md

 Some demo/test programs are included.

-The Java class TreePrinter has four static methods for printing binary trees as ASCII text.
+The TreePrinter object has two methods for printing binary trees as ASCII text.
 PrintTree prints a single tree.
-In addition to the tree, it takes a positive integer parameter 'hspace' which is the minimum number of horizontal spaces between any two node labels in the tree.

-A variant of PrintTree takes an additional boolean parameter, which if true, results in trees being printed with horizontal branches (using ascii box drawing characters).

 PrintTrees prints a list of trees horizontally across the page, in multiple rows if necessary.
-In addition to the tree and 'hspace' parameter, it takes a 'tspace' parameter which is the number of space columns between trees horizontally, as well as the number of blank lines between rows of trees, and a 'lineWidth' parameter which is the maximum width of the page.

-A variant of PrintTrees also takes an additional boolean parameter, which if true, results in trees being printed with horizontal branches (using ascii box drawing characters).
+The TreePrinter object has a few settable parameters affecting how it prints trees.
+A positive integer parameter 'hspace' specifies the minimum number of horizontal spaces between any two node labels in the tree.
+A boolean parameter 'squareBranches' determines whether the tree is drawn with horizontal branches (using ascii box drawing characters) or diagonal branches (using slash and backslash characters).
+The boolean 'lrAgnostic' parameter only affects trees drawn with the ascii box drawing characters.
+Its effect is is that tree nodes with only a single subtree are drawn with a straight down vertical branch, providing no indication of whether it is a left or right subtree.

 A few test/demo programs are included.
 For instance, the program EnumTrees can be used to print an enumeration of all binary trees of a given size.
 All trees of size 5, labeled with number words (one, two, etc) is printed as: